 - Choose the Slack team for development and where you will eventually install it.

 - On the left navigation panel, click Slash commands > Create new command.

 - Enter a short description, such as "Sends a greeting."

-Install the command to your team
+Install the command to your workspace

 - On the left navigation panel, click Basic information.

 - Expand Install your app to your workspace, then click Install app to workspace.